Perth – Melbourne – Perth Tour

 The highlight - the wildflower bloom in spring

-In spring - north of Perth (July / August) and south of Perth (September / October) - Western Australia's dry zones and heaths turned into a sea of colourful flowers.
-At least where there was sufficient rainfall in winter.
+In spring - north of Perth (July / August) and south of Perth (September / October) - Western Australia's dry zones and heaths turned into a sea of colourful flowers, at least where there was sufficient rainfall in winter.
 More than 12,000 different types of wildflowers transform the wilderness into a carpet of flowers in some places.
 Winter in Western Australia is an entirely new experience.

 From July to October, over 12,000 wildflower species bloom explosively in this state.
 Follow this lively trail to Ningaloo Reef, where you can snorkel across schools of tropical fish and corals.

 The bright colours will enchant you in the rugged Kalbarri National Park north of Geraldton or Perth's well-kept Kings Park.
 The sea of flowers leads you to the waves, Margaret River Caves and Wineries.
 Let the blooms take you through the karri forests on the Bibbulmun Track, or take in the incredible variety of flowers in Albany.
-Then, in a modern small coach for 14 people, you will drive through the most beautiful side of Australia.That ensures an unforgettable travel experience to Western Australia's most amazing natural wonders. as a privileged tour group.
+Then, in a modern small coach for 14 people, you will drive through the most beautiful side of Australia.
+That ensures an unforgettable travel experience to Western Australia's most impressive natural wonders. as a privileged tour group.

 The program includes Kimberley, Ningaloo Reef, Monkey Mia, Karijini National Park, and countless other enjoyable, sometimes unknown, destinations.